-2.3.2 Sediment Processing System
+Sediment Processing System

-To maintain a homogenous slurry mixture in the SRSTs during sampling and chemical addition, the lower nozzle on each SRST will be modified to accommodate the addition of a bottom entry, dual propeller electric mixer, which projects upward into the tank and agitates its contents.
-Each existing 2 inch diameter discharge line will be relocated so that its connection is on the side of the nozzle.
+To help maintain a homogenous slurry mixture in the SRSTs during sampling and chemical addition, the lower nozzle on each SRST has been modified to accommodate the addition of a bottom entry, dual propeller electric mixer, which projects upward into the tank and may be used to agitate its contents.
+Plant service air may also be introduced into the conical bottom and discharge piping of each SRST to provide an alternate form of agitation.
+This technique serves to clear possible blockages in the tank discharge piping better than through use of the mixers.
+Each original 2 inch diameter discharge line has been relocated so that its connection is on the side of the nozzle.
 (Ref.
 Figure 5)